WASSAthukorala/InsuranceChatbot/README.md

 ![Screenshot 2024-05-18 163410](https://github.com/user-attachments/assets/f02bce73-970c-41c4-b100-ddb3de946dbf)

 The chatbot provides customers with quick access to information about insurance policies, such as coverage, premiums, and policy terms.
 The chatbot guides insurance-related issues and responds to frequently asked inquiries regarding insurance services, terms, and procedures.
+Using the web application customers can apply for new insurance policies and make appointments with customer care service agents.
+This web-based chatbot is made for customers as well as insurance providers.
+Web applications provide the admin access to insurance providers to view, and delete customer requests and appointments.
+This chatbot developed using Python programming language, RAG mechanism with OpenAI, and the llama agent framework, are used in the development of the chatbot.
+And used PHP Laravel to develop websites and used MySQL as the Database.

 ## System Installation Guide: